crowquillx/muxxy/README.md

 # Muxxy - MKV Subtitle and Font Muxing Tool

-A Python script that automatically muxes subtitle files, font attachments, chapters, and tags into MKV video files.
+A Python tool that automatically muxes subtitle files, font attachments, chapters, and tags into MKV video files.

 ## Features